 There are a variety of apps in the Market designed to help those who travel a lot get the best deal on hotels, air fair, round-trips, and more.
 Now Travelocity joins those ranks, so all the gnome-loving fanatics out there can rejoice while booking their next trip.

 Travelocity covers the gamut of travel needs - all the deals that you're used to getting from the website can now be accessed on the go through the official app on-the-go.
+You can easily find and book a hotel, score a cheap flight and, once you make your way to your destination, use Travelocity to find restaurants, events, and even see what's happening with the night life.
 Read More